-Mr. Jeske stated there is a budget workshop on the 2012/2013 Watermaster budget scheduled for 1:30 p.m. today, and he asked if parties are going to be around it would be beneficial for them to stay for the workshop.
+Mr. Jeske stated staff would like to start the initial budget workshop around April 30, 2012 of this month.
 Mr. Jeske stated staff is looking at bringing a proposed budget through the Watermaster process at the May meetings, which would provide opportunity to offer comments and then bring the budget back for adoption in the June meetings.
 Mr. Jeske stated he would like to discuss two additional items with regard to the budget.
-Mr. Jeske stated the Watermaster Board had previously approved, in

-December 2011, approximately \$166,000 for work at the Turner Basin which was done by entering into a not-to-exceed agreement for that amount with IEUA.
-Mr. Jeske stated in order to accomplish this staff used the recharge capital budget for this work; those are dollars that come in for safe yield.
-Mr. Jeske stated the capital costs that were budgeted in that line item for this year are lower this year due to lower financing costs, so staff has used that difference between what staff expect our cost to be this year and what staff has already budgeted and assessed to fund this project.
-Mr. Jeske stated if all the work is not completed and all the invoicing in, that is the not-to-exceed amount on the contract, staff will be able to carry over that expense without any further need for assessments through our new Reserve Policy.
+Mr. Jeske stated the Watermaster Board had previously approved, in December 2011, approximately \$166,000 for work at the Turner Basin which was done by entering into a not to exceed agreement for that amount with IEUA.
+Mr. Jeske stated in order to accomplish this staff used the recharge capital budget for this work; those are dollars that came in for safe yield.
+Mr. Jeske stated the capital costs that were budgeted in that line item for this year are lower this year due to lower financing costs, so staff has used that difference between what staff expects our cost to be this year and what staff has already budgeted and assessed to fund this project.
+Mr. Jeske stated if all the work is not completed and all the invoicing in that is the not-to-exceed amount on the contract, staff will be able to carry over that expense without any further need for assessments through our new Reserve Policy.
 Mr. Jeske stated staff found that in 2007 Watermaster had approved the Hickory Basin project.
 Mr. Jeske stated due to a number of reviews with the Flood Control District and others, that work is just now completing and the final invoicing is getting ready to come in.
 Unfortunately, because of our prior policies there was no way of carrying those expenses over.
 Mr. Jeske stated this work has been fully authorized and contracted for so staff will be using that same capital reserve budget for that same type of similar work.
 Mr. Jeske stated there is enough savings this year, on the financing on that, to accomplish both of those projects; staff will then be able to pay the balance which is approximately \$31,000.
+A discussion regarding this matter ensued.